Sweden

 Our relationship with Sweden

-New Zealand and Sweden have a warm and friendly relationship underpinned by shared interests and similar outlooks on global issues, including rules based trade, agricultural reform, disarmament, human rights, and the environment.
+New Zealand and Sweden have a strong relationship underpinned by shared interests and similar outlooks on global issues, including rules based trade, agricultural reform, disarmament, human rights, and the environment.
+New Zealand and Sweden’s diplomatic relationship was established in 1949.
+New Zealand had an Embassy in Stockholm from 2008-2012, and from 2018 to present.
+Sweden’s Embassy is accredited to New Zealand from Canberra, Australia.

 Contacts between New Zealand and Sweden have existed since the early stages of European settlement in New Zealand, with significant numbers of Swedes settling in the North Island along with other Scandinavians.